helicarrierstudio/recurring-buy/README.md

 2. `BUY_AMOUNT`
 The amount (in Naira) you want to purchase at each frequency.
 3. `BUY_CURRENCIES`
 The currency pair you want to trade. e.g. `btc_ngnt` to buy btc with ngnt.
-To see all the cryptocurrency pairs supported by Buycoins, you can call the [getPairs](https://developers.buycoins.africa/orderbook-trading/glossary) method.
+To see all the cryptocurrency pairs supported by Buycoins, you can use the [getPairs](https://developers.buycoins.africa/orderbook-trading/glossary) method.

 ### 4. Deploy to Heroku and add environment variables